Outstanding Undergraduate Researcher Prize

 Through this competition, students develop their research skills for use in courses and other academic and professional pursuits; identify academic and career interests; learn about a new field; develop working relationships between classmates and faculty mentors; and provide them a glimpse of graduate life.

-Entry Submission for OURP AY2016/2017 is OPEN.
+Entry Submission for OURP AY2019/20 is now OPEN!

 Please submit your entries to your HOME department (as per your primary major).

 You will need to submit your entries in both hard and soft copy.